lurto/TruncatingDataBreach_V2/README.md

 ```

-Example : this will be put into two files
+Input example (this will be put into two files) :
 ```bash
 hello@gmail.com:;Pa$$w0rd
 hi@outlook.com:;Pass